radixdlt/babylon-node/README.md

 - [core](core): The core node, consensus and networking modules - written in Java
 - [core-rust-bridge](core-rust-bridge): A bridge between the Java core and the Rust `core-rust` - written in Java.
   This will likely be merged into core at some point.
-- [core-rust](core-rust): Includes the Core API, and the "State Manager" which wraps the babylon engine.
+- [core-rust](core-rust): Includes the Core API, and the "State Manager" which wraps the Babylon engine.
-  We pull in the babylon engine from the [radixdlt-scrypto](https://github.com/radixdlt/radixdlt-scrypto) repository.
+  We pull in the Babylon engine from the [radixdlt-scrypto](https://github.com/radixdlt/radixdlt-scrypto) repository.
 - [cli-tools](cli-tools): Various basic command line helpers to assist with spinning up nodes and networks.
 - [common](common): Common Java utilities used by various modules.
 This will likely be merged into core once the Olympia Engine has been removed.